bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 On the third evening (D3), subjects first performed TSeq for 7 blocks followed by 7 blocks of IntSeq, each block including 12 repetitions of the sequence or 60 keypresses.

 This was followed by a task specifically designed for MVPA analysis, similar to @wiestler_skill_2013, alternating short blocks of practice of 4 different sequences.
-However it differed in that the 4 sequences used the left hand four fingers excluding the thumb, and were, as for the initial training, performed repeatedly without interuption not and given error feedback, this in order to probe the processes underlying automation of the skill.
+However it differed in that the 4 sequences used the left hand four fingers excluding the thumb, and were, as for the initial training, performed repeatedly without interruption not and given error feedback, this in order to probe the processes underlying automation of the skill.

 Each block, composed of an instruction period of 4 sec when was displayed 5 numbers (eg. 1-4-2-3-1) representing in reading order the sequence of fingers to be pressed, followed by an execution period indicated by a green cross.
 Subject had to perform 5 times the sequence, or a maximum of 5x5=25 key-presses, before being instructed to stop and rest by displaying a red cross.